 Compensation Committee.
 Our Compensation Committee met five times during 2017.
 Ms. McGlynn, Mr. Raab and Mr. Wheeler are the members of our Compensation Committee.
 Ms. McGlynn is the chair of the Compensation Committee.
 Our Compensation Committee assists our Board in the discharge of its responsibilities relating to the compensation of our executive officers.
 The Compensation Committee has retained Pay Governance, LLC ("Pay Governance") as its independent executive compensation consultant.
-Pay Governance reports directly to the Compensation of the Compensation of the Compensation provides guidance on matters including trends in executive and non-employee director compensation, the development of certain executive compensation programs, determination of the Company peer group and other matters as directed by the Compensation Committee has determined that its relationship with Pay Governance and the work of Pay Governance on behalf of the Compensation Committee has not raised any conflict of interest.
+Pay Governance reports directly to the Compensation Committee and provides guidance on matters including trends in executive and non-employee director compensation, the development of certain executive compensation programs, determination of the Company peer group and other matters as directed by the Compensation Committee.
+Pay Governance does not provide any other services to the Company.
+Based on the consideration of the various factors as set forth in the rules of the SEC, the Compensation Committee has determined that its relationship with Pay Governance and the work of Pay Governance on behalf of the Compensation Committee has not raised any conflict of interest.